mzi969/Habitat-Imaging-High-Risk-LUADs/README.md

 **3.2 Step 2: Local Entropy Calculation**

-•	Description: A 3D local entropy map is computed using a 3×3×3 moving window over the resampled CT image.
+•	Description: A 3D local entropy map is computed using a 3×3×3 moving window over the resampled and normalizated CT image.

-•	Formula: Shannon entropy based on a 32 bin histogram of voxel intensities within the window.
+•	Formula: Entropy based on a 32 bin histogram of voxel intensities within the window.

 •	Output: Entropy map saved in 2_entropy/ directory.